timiskhakov/timiskhakov.github.io/posts/vectorized-computations-and-simd.md

   return result;
 }
 ```
-(Another option would be using LINQ by writing `array.Sum()`, but as you might know when dealing with arrays of numbers LINQ might not be a very good tool as it brings the whole `IEnumerable` infrastructure along.
+(Another option would be using LINQ by writing `array.Sum()`, but as you might know when dealing with arrays LINQ might not be a very good tool as it brings the whole `IEnumerable` infrastructure along.
 In this case, exposing the enumerator and checking for the next available element make things slow.)

 Writing production-ready code, we usually stop here as this solution is just good enough in nearly all cases.
 However, sometimes we really need to gain some speed preferably without plunging into a swirl of unmanaged code.
 Let me introduce vectorized computations.